chenghanhsieh/chenghanhsieh.github.io/index.md

 As a child who grew up in multiple countries and studied in Indonesia for high school, I've interacted with diverse cultures.
 I am passionate about research, teaching, and outreach, and is interested in promoting equal opportunities for all.
 See my [Outreach and Services]({% link outreach.md%}) for more information.

-Feel free to contact me at cheng-han.hsieh@utexas.edu
+Feel free to contact me at chenghan.hsieh@utexas.edu